openandclose/tosixinch/docs/topics.rst

 ^^^^^^^^^^^^^^^^^^^^

 Before and after main actions (``'-1'``, ``'-2'`` and ``'-3``),
-The script calls arbitrary shell commands, according to precmds and postcmds options in ``tosixinch.ini``.
+The script calls arbitrary commands, according to precmds and postcmds options in ``tosixinch.ini``.

 One useful use case of ``postcmds`` is notification,